yunlingz/vscode-theme-github-light/README.md

 # Other

-I also create an theme for Sublime Text and TextMate, [you can get it here](https://github.com/Hyzeta/sublime-theme-github-light).
+I also create a theme for Sublime Text and TextMate, [you can get it here](https://github.com/Hyzeta/sublime-theme-github-light).